Traditionally Modern Food

 5. Soaking dal is optional

-6. To retain fine coarse coconut texture I have ground the mixture without adding water you can also ground with little water
+6. To retain a coarse coconut texture I have ground the mixture without adding water, you can also grind with little water

 7. Adjust the spice according to your taste